Ergberg/table-string/README.md

 The examples for [the `index` table option](#index) also include an example for a computed option value: `[...data.keys()]` computes an index from the data array.
 There are other examples where using functions for option values greatly simplifies configuration and improves readability.

-For example, [the table option `frameChalk`](#framechalk) could also be set with the chalk package as follows: `{ frameChalk: chalk.red.bgBlue("x") }`.
+For example, [the table option `tableChalk`](#chalks) could also be set with the chalk package as follows: `{ tableChalk: chalk.red.bgBlue("x") }`.
 Here the string itself is not important, but it should have a non-zero length.
 Otherwise, chalk optimizes the colors away.

 As another example, if you just want the columns to show up in alphabetical order: \
 `tableString(data = [{ z: 3, y: 4, x:2 }]), [...Object.keys(data[0])].sort())` renders as